7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 When Do Options or FX Swaps Correspond to More Specialized Problems?

 Options and FX Swaps correspond to specialized exposure problems rather than functioning as simple substitutes for plain spot or forward structures.
 Options align perfectly when defined downside limits and asymmetric upside participation matter more than simple linear exposure.
-FX swaps align efficiently when the underlying problem involves funding, liquidity management, or moving value dates forward or backward [13].
+FX swaps align efficiently when the underlying problem involves funding, liquidity management, or moving value dates forward or backward (OCC, 2023).

 How Do Pricing, Carry, and Risk Mechanics Differ Across the 7 Types?